claresudbery/clare-wiki-ably/pages/organising/tools/misc-tools.md

 - You can set up breakout rooms in advance of a meeting, as long as participants are on the invite list - just go into the meeting and set it up.
 Then you can close mtg down but it will be remembered
 - If you set someone up as a co-host, that means they can also assign breakout rooms
+- For me to get this working, because I have a pro Google account:
+  - I have to log into separate Google account - clare@claresudbery.com
+  - Then create calendar invite
+  - Use calendar settings to turn on host management
+  - Then add co-host of SSE account
+  - Copy Google meet link into an invite created using Google SSE account

 ### Google meet - co-hosts